IMAGINE A FUTURE LIKE THIS:

 Source: Fashioning Sustainability

 The fashion industry is already up for the challenge and is steering the direction.
 Consumers will always need clothes and want to express themselves in what they wear.
 The industry has proven its adaptability to change by improving labor standards with the adoption of codes of conduct.
 Levi Strauss & Co.
 [LS & Co] is, without question, a pioneering leader.
 Over 2 decades ago, they were the first company to state their commitment to better manufacturing standards through the Terms of Engagement [TOE].
-Having worked for LS & Co during this time and being part of their global leadership, their company culture, values, and vision ‘walk the talk’ in their commitment to a socially, economically, and environmentally sustainable future.
+I, having worked for LS & Co during this time and being part of their global leadership, their company culture, values, and vision, know that they ‘walk the talk’ in their commitment to a socially, economically, and environmentally sustainable future.

 For those readers who are entrenched in the fashion industry or just starting out, embrace a long-term vision on sustainability, rethink your business model that will help lead consumers in this direction, and mostly seize the opportunity that these challenges present.